flipcoder/qor/QorBook.md

 ```

 Nodes form the basis of everything in our scene and how it is all related to one another.
-They have positions, orientations, names, properties, layers, and signals.
+They have positions, orientations, names, properties, layers, tags, and signals.

 Nodes can have both children and parents.
 If a parent moves, all the children move along with it.